benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Solution proposed

-The weekly c/c/c studio sessions are the key part of the program.
-These sessions won't be lectures, or even tutorials---they will adopt the artist model, with each student working on their own code-based music or visual artwork as a semester-long creative "project".
+The weekly c/c/c studio sessions won't be lectures, or even tutorials---they will adopt the artist's studio model, with each student working on their own code-based music or visual artwork as a semester-long creative "work".

 The first part of this project is to actually figure out the details of how these workshops will run, but here are some initial plans: